 A hard money loan is a short-term loan secured by real estate property.

-Because hard money loans are funded by private investors, as opposed to traditional banks, they are often referred to as ‘private money loans.’
-Hard money loans are based predominantly on the value of property, versus a borrower’s credit score or financial history.
+Because hard money loans are funded by private investors, as opposed to traditional banks, they are often referred to as ‘private money loans.'
+Hard money loans are based predominantly on the value of real estate investment property, versus a borrower's credit score or financial history.
 The loan amount is determined by the loan-to-value ratio (LTV), or the ratio of loan amount divided by the value of the property used as a collateral.
 Even though hard money loans are faster and easier to get than conventional loans, borrowers still need to go through the underwriting process and qualify for specific terms.

-Hard money loans, also known as bridge loans, are often used by property investors who need quick financing for their fix and flip projects.
+Hard money loans, also known as bridge loans, are often used by property investors who need quick financing for their house fix and flip projects.
 These loans usually have a 6-12-months term and typically cannot be extended to more than a five-year term.
 Monthly payments are in the form of either interest-only or interest and some principal.
-The terms and requirements vary from lender to lender and are often based on a property investor’s experience and property type.
-At LendingHome, for example, we offer 12-months residential bridge loans with terms based on a property investor’s experience level.
+The terms and requirements vary from lender to lender and are often based on a real estate investor's experience and property type.
+At LendingHome, for example, we offer 12-months residential bridge loans with terms based on a property investor's experience level.